Last Updated: 5/3/2023

-What Are the Restrictions on a Lift Van?
+What Are the Restrictions on What You Can Send?
 What Can and Can’t Go?

-Although lift vans are sturdy wooden crates that will offer your belongings strong protection during their ocean voyage, there are a few considerations you’ll want to be aware of.
+Lift vans are sturdy wooden crates that will offer your belongings strong protection during their ocean voyage.
+However, they do come with a few considerations you’ll want to be aware of.
 This is especially important if you’re packing your lift van yourself.

 First, be careful about loading in extremely heavy items which may exceed the capacity of your lift van’s floor.
 For example: